Avaiga/taipy-gui/gui/doc/README.md

        You cannot use any Markdown in this property value.
 You must use raw HTML.

-     - "default": the default value for this property.
+     - "default_value": the default value for this property.

-       If there is no default value, set this to null (or just drop the property itself).
+       If there is no default value, set this to null or just drop the property itself.

+       The contents of this property is exactly how it is represented in the documentation.

      - "doc": The actual documentation for this property.